recentralized/www.seriesphotos.app/tailwindui-syntax/src/pages/series2-updates-guide.md

 description: Get oriented to the updates.
 ---

 This guide will help you get oriented to the changes in Series 2.0.
-There's a lots to explore, but keeping a fast and simple workflow is the priority.
+There's a lots to explore, but keeping a fast and simple workflow is the goal.

 ## Video